Blosc/python-blosc2/doc/reference/lazyarray.rst

 LazyArray
 =========

-This is an API interface for evaluating an expression or a Python user defined function.
+This is an API interface for computing an expression or a Python user defined function.

 You can get an object following the LazyArray API with any of the following ways: